-Germany tightens virus lockdown rules over Christmas period
+Silent nights: Germany tightens lockdown over festive period

 Chancellor Angela Merkel said she and the governors of Germany’s 16 states agreed Sunday to step up the country’s lockdown measures from Dec.
 16 to Jan.
 10 to stop the exponential rise of COVID-19 cases.

-“We are forced to act, and we’re acting too,” Merkel told reporters in Berlin.

-Existing restrictions imposed in November failed to significantly reduce the number of new infections, she said.
-Germany recorded 20,200 newly confirmed cases and 321 additional deaths Sunday, a high number for the weekend when many local authorities don’t report figures.
+“We are forced to act, and we’re acting too,” Merkel told reporters in Berlin, noting that existing restrictions imposed in November failed to significantly reduce the number of new infections.

 With the exception of Christmas, the number of people allowed to meet indoors will remain restricted to five, not including children under 14.

-The sale of fireworks traditionally used to celebrate New Year’s will be banned, as will the outdoor sale of alcohol.
+The sale of fireworks traditionally used to celebrate New Year’s will also be banned, as will public outdoor gatherings on New Year’s Eve.

+Bavaria’s governor, Markus Soeder, said the ban on fireworks followed appeals from hospitals that they wouldn’t be able to treat the large number of serious injuries that result from mishandled explosives every year.

+The overall measures were necessary to prevent the number of new cases and deaths rising further, he said, adding: “We need to be careful that Germany doesn’t become the problem child of Europe.”

 Follow AP’s pandemic coverage at https://apnews.com/hub/coronavirus-pandemic and https://apnews.com/UnderstandingtheOutbreak